sanj909/augmentation-by-distillation/readme.md

 # Augmentation by Distillation

 Learning an augmentation function using an idea from dataset distillation as part of CS 330 course project.
 Forked from CVPR '22 paper "Dataset Distillation by Matching Training Trajectories", please see the author's [Project Page](https://georgecazenavette.github.io/mtt-distillation/) and their [Paper](https://arxiv.org/abs/2203.11932).
+See ```report.pdf``` for details.

 ```
 @inproceedings{